avidLearnerInProgress/python-automation-scripts/README.md

   24. Global Timer: Enter location/city name to get the associated time depending upon time zone.
   25. Codechef Submission CLI Bot: Codechef bot to submit the solution of problems and get the result in CLI.
   26. Indeed Scraper: Scrapes job listings on indeed.com and stores them in csv file.
+  27. Wallpaper Scraper: Scrapes images from webpage and stores them in current directory